-Prerequisites: DHR criminal background check
+Certification and a DHR criminal background check.

 CHD 203: CHILDREN'S LITERATURE AND LANGUAGE DEVELOPMENT

 This course surveys appropriate literature and language arts activities designed to enhance young children's speaking, listening, pre-reading and writing skills.
 Emphasis is placed on developmental appropriateness as related to language.